 - Losing consciousness

 People who have diabetes should carry at least 15 grams of a fast-acting carbohydrate with them at all times in case of hypoglycemia or an insulin reaction.
 The following are examples of quick sources of energy that can relieve the symptoms of an insulin reaction:

 - Fruit: 2 tablespoons of raisins

 - Glucose tablets: 3 tablets (5 grams each)

 You need to check your blood sugar level regularly using a blood glucose monitor.
-Your doctor or his or her office staff can teach you how to use the monitor.
+Your doctor or their office staff can teach you how to use the monitor.
 You’ll need to write down each measurement and show this record to your doctor.
-He or she will use this information to decide how much insulin is right for you.
+They will use this information to decide how much insulin is right for you.

 Copyright © American Academy of Family Physicians